 - Creating a simple Formidable Forms form that takes a First Name, Last Name, and Email.

-- Creating an anonymous recipe in Uncanny Automator that’s triggered when the Formidable Forms form is submitted.
+- Creating a recipe for everyone in Uncanny Automator that’s triggered when the Formidable Forms form is submitted.

 - Setting up the recipe action to automatically create a new WordPress user.

 - Crafting a custom email autoresponder that sends the account details to the new user.

 This is just a simple yet powerful demonstration of how Uncanny Automator can supercharge your contact form.
 Check out our in-depth blog post on creating registration forms with free form plugins to learn more.